wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-linux-infrastructure-virtual-machine-guidelines.md

 Tasks:

-- Define the workloads for your application and the resources the VM will require.
+- Define the workloads for your application and the resources the VMs require.
 - Align the resource demands for each VM with the appropriate VM size and storage type.
 - Define your resource groups for the different tiers and components of your infrastructure.
 - Define your VM naming convention.